hardmanko/ofxCX/docs/mainpage.md

 in a project, use the openFrameworks project generator and select ofxCX as an addon (see the instructions for using the
 \ref examplesAndTutorials for information).

+### Linux openFramworks installation notes ###
+There are two issues with installing openFrameworks 0.8.0 on Linux.
+All directories are given relative to where you installed openFramworks.

+## Problem 1: ## For at least some Linux distributions, `scripts/linux/WHATEVEROS/install_dependencies.sh` must be modified so as to ignore the gstreamer-ffmpeg stuff,
+because the script doesn't seem to properly deal with the case of gstreamer_0.1-ffmpeg not existing in the available software sources.
+A newer version of gstreamer can be installed by commenting out everything related to selecting a gstreamer version, except

+    GSTREAMER_VERSION=1.0
+    GSTREAMER_FFMPEG=gstreamer${GSTREAMER_VERSION}-libav

+which does the trick for me.
+I'm not sure that 1.0 is the latest version of gstreamer, but this WORKFORME.

+## Problem 2: ## `ofTrueTypeFont.cpp` cannot compile because of some strange folder structure issue.
+All you need to do is
+modify `libs/openFrameworks/graphics/ofTrueTypeFont.cpp` a little.
+At the top of the file, there are include directives for some freetype files.
+They look like

+	#include "freetype2/freetype/freetype.h"

+and need to be changed by removing the intermediate freetype directory to

+	#include "freetype2/freetype.h"

+for each include of a freetype file.
+Now running `complileOF.sh` should work.

 \section hardwareRequirements System Requirements